 New "one-trip" containers will often have "high handling locking gear".
 This simply refers to the height of door handles and is primarily a question of what the container was initially built for.
 Either they are placed "high" or "low" on the doors.

-As can be seen on the below beige container, the door handles (locking gear) is placed high on the doors.
-This makes it more comfortable to open/ close the doors when the container is placed on the ground.
-In this way you don't need to bend down as much to open the container.
+As can be seen on the below beige container, the door handles (locking gear) are placed high on the doors.
+This makes it more comfortable to open/close the doors when the container is placed on the ground.
+In this way you don't need to bend down to open the container.
 This is an advantage when they are used for e.g. storage or a container "tiny home".

 If you want a container with "high handling locking gear", please check with us in advance.
 Most new "one-trip" containers are equipped with high handling locking gear, whereas the majority of used containers have low handling locking gear.

 Browse our inventory on www.boxhub.co and feel free to reach out on email@example.com or +1 (347) 2690504 in case you have any questions.